I’ll just come right out and say it: I am tired of watching artists and arts organizations live on leftover scraps.

 If artists are to embrace an abundant mindset, they need to be treated like they already have one – and that they deserve it.

-Let me share an example of how an incessant frugal mindset can harm your business.
+Let me share an example of how a frugal mindset can harm your business.

 I know someone who makes beautiful, one-of-a-kind furniture.
 It’s pricey and worth it.
 But he has a difficult time marketing the work, and I think I’ve identified the problem.